LazyD-Charter/LazyD-Charter/README.md

 After opening LazyD Charter, you will first have to open up VBA Editor (ALT + F11) and any module with code on it (i.e., expand "Modules" and double click on "mdlButtons").
 This is due to a Microsoft bug or limitation.
 "Chart Interface" having approximately 700 controls on it should be the reason.

 Excel VBA file and some AutoIT apps to use with it.
-Do whatever with them, don't really care.

 <!--
 **LazyD-Charter/LazyD-Charter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.